-Oxford Health is excited to be working in partnership with North Oxfordshire Rural Alliance (NORA) Primary Care Network on the introduction of Specialist Mental Health Practitioners (MHP) for Primary Care.
+Oxford Health and the OX3+ Primary Care Network are excited to be working in partnership on the introduction of Specialist Mental Health Practitioners (MHP) for Primary Care.

-This new role will enable patients aged 18+ to access dedicated mental health support in their surgery.
-You will have stronger links with specialist mental health services making it easier for patients to obtain the help they need, when they need it, within their community.
+These new roles will enable patients aged 18+ to access dedicated mental health support in their surgery and with stronger links with specialist mental health services.
+Making it easier for patients to obtain the help they need, when they need it, within their community.

 Main duties of the job